-- The Priory Academy LSST will have the following published admission numbers for the year 2019/2020 and, subject to any changes approved or required by the Secretary of State, for subsequent years: - a) 240 places in Year 7 - b) 30 day places in Year 12, in addition to those for students from the Priory Academy LSST who wish to stay on into the sixth form - c) 30 boarding places in Year 12, in addition to the day places available.
+- b) 30 day places in Year 12, in addition to those for students from The Priory Academy LSST who wish to stay on into the sixth form. - c) 30 boarding places in Year 12, in addition to the day places available.

-5 For places in Year 7 please go to paragraphs 6 - 19.
-For day places in the sixth form please go to paragraphs 20 - 24.
-For boarding places in the sixth form please go to paragraphs 20 and 25 - 29
+For places in Year 7 please go to paragraphs 6 - 19.

+For day places in the sixth form please go to paragraphs 20 - 26.

+For boarding places in the sixth form please go to paragraphs 20 - 22 and 27 - 31.

-Then, for important information for all age groups, please go to paragraphs 30 - 47.
+Then, for important information for all age groups, please go to paragraphs 32 - 51.

-- 6 You make applications for places in Year 7 through the co-ordinated admission arrangements in the local authority area in which your child lives.
+- You make applications for places in Year 7 through the co-ordinated admission arrangements in the local authority area in which your child lives.
 You apply using the Common Application Form (CAF) provided and administered by the relevant local authority. - Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
 You can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
-Parents resident in other areas must apply through the local authority in which they live. - 8 The Priory Academy LSST will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, wherever possible, will fit in with the common timetable agreed by the Lincolnshire local authority: - a) By 1 September The Priory Academy LSST will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2018 for admission in September 2019).
-This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October The Priory Academy LSST will provide opportunities for parents to visit the academy. - c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - c) Between 1 November and 28 February - the local authority sends application information to the academy for consideration by the Trust - the Priory Academy LSST sends a list of pupils to be offered places by the Trust to local authority. - d) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.
+Parents resident in other areas must apply through the local authority in which they live. - The Priory Academy LSST will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, wherever possible, will fit in with the common timetable agreed by the Lincolnshire local authority: - a) By 1 September The Priory Academy LSST will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2019 for admission in September 2020).
+This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October The Priory Academy LSST will provide opportunities for parents to visit the academy. - c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - c) Between 1 November and 28 February - the local authority sends application information to the academy for consideration by the Trust

+- The Priory Academy LSST sends a list of pupils to be offered places by the Trust to local authority. - d) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.